ChrisSusskind/mybandsource/README.md

-# README
+# MyBandSource

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a band social networking website for people to get more out of the listening experience.

 Things you may want to cover: